 This classification includes any combination of vehicles with a combined gross weight of 26,001 pounds or more – if the towed vehicle weighs more than 10,000 pounds

 - Examples are tractor-trailers, semi-trucks, livestock haulers, tankers, and flatbeds

 - Tractor-trailers consist of a large truck and a trailer that is completely independent of the tractor.
 On the other hand, the tractor partially supports the trailer on semi-trucks.
 Livestock haulers have a tractor with a trailer modified specifically to transport live animals.
 Tankers may carry either liquids or dry goods such as grains.
 A flatbed is a tractor with a flat platform trailer designed to carry items that are stacked on and strapped down.

 - Employment opportunities include driving tractor-trailers, and semi’s both local and long-distance.
 With additional endorsements, there are options to drive:

 - Or agricultural opportunities hauling livestock, farm equipment, or grain.

 CDL Truck Classification B

-- This classification includes a combination of vehicles with combined gross weight of 26,001 pounds or more; the towed vehicle cannot weight more than 10,000 pounds
+This classification includes a combination of vehicles with a combined gross weight of 26,001 pounds or more; the towed vehicle cannot weigh more than 10,000 pounds

 - Examples are dump trucks, box trucks, city buses, and school buses

-- Employment opportunities include delivery trucks, city buses, school bus driver, construction and agricultural trucks
+- Employment opportunities include delivery trucks, city buses, school bus driver, construction and agricultural truck